jdmota/quasejs/packages/unit/README.md

 Assertion plans ensure tests only pass when a **exact** number of assertions have been executed.
 They'll help you catch cases where tests exit too early or when too many assertions are executed.

 If you do not specify an assertion plan, your test will still fail if no assertions are executed.
-Set the `failWithoutAssertions` option to `false` to disable this behavior.
+Set the `allowNoPlan` option to `true` to disable this behavior.

 ```js
 test( t => {